tomerbd1309/ApacheLog/README.md

 (in case I chose to use cached thread pool) and have the OS operating endless context switch,<br />
 and causing a starvation.
 I used 4 threads (of course this number is configurative) because my PC has quad-core processor.<br /><br />

+_**possible improvement: **_<br />
-* _**possible improvement: **_ At the moment threads are created according to the number given<br />
+* At the moment threads are created according to the number given<br />
 to the Executor, each thread get a line from the log file and process it. the reading <br />
 waits until the threads are finished.
 To make it more efficient once a single thread has<br />
-finished his work and available to get a new line the reading continues.
+finished his work and available to get a new line the reading continues.<br /><br />

+* insertToAccessMap method is synchronized and thread safe, using semaphores can make it even process safe.